Max Roach: Death

 Roach died of complications related to Alzheimer's and dementia in Manhattan in the early morning of August 16, 2007.
 He was survived by five children: sons Daryl and Raoul, and daughters Maxine, Ayo, and Dara.
 More than 1,900 people attended his funeral at Riverside Church on August 24, 2007.
 He was interred at the Woodlawn Cemetery in The Bronx.

-In a funeral tribute to Roach, then-Lieutenant Governor of New York David Paterson compared the musician's courage to that of Paul Robeson, Harriet Tubman, and Malcolm X, saying that "No one ever wrote a bad thing about Max Roach's music or his aura until 1960, when he and Charlie Mingus protested the practices of the Newport Jazz Festival."
+In a funeral tribute to Roach, then-Lieutenant Governor of New York David Paterson compared the musician's courage to that of Paul Robeson, Harriet Tubman, and Malcolm X, saying: "No one ever wrote a bad thing about Max Roach's music or his aura until 1960, when he and Charlie Mingus protested the practices of the Newport Jazz Festival."

 Personal life

-Two children, a son and daughter, were born from Roach's first marriage with Mildred Roach in 1949.
-In 1956, he met singer Barbara Jai (Johnson) and fathered another son.
-During the period 1962–1970, Roach was married to singer Abbey Lincoln, who had performed on several of his albums.
-In 1971, twin daughters were born to Roach and his third wife, Janus Adams Roach.
+Roach's godson is artist, filmmaker and hip-hop pioneer, Fab Five Freddy.

-He had four grandchildren: Kyle Maxwell Roach, Kadar Elijah Roach, Maxe Samiko Hinds, and Skye Sophia Sheffield.
+Roach had five children (in relationship order): a son, Daryl, and a daughter, Maxine, from his first wife, Mildred Roach; another son, Raoul Jordu, from a relationship with singer Barbara Jai (Johnson); and twin daughters, Ayodele and Dara Rasheeda, from his third wife, Janus Adams Roach.

-His godson is artist, filmmaker and hip-hop pioneer, Fab Five Freddy.
+From 1962 to 1970, Roach was married to singer Abbey Lincoln.
+His daughter Maxine, a violist, appeared on several of Lincoln's albums.
+In February 1961, Roach and Lincoln, along with others, burst into a meeting of the United Nations Security Council to protest the murder of Patrice Lumumba, prime minister of the newly independent Congo.

 Roach identified himself as a Muslim in an early 1970s interview with Art Taylor.